darrenrevans10/movie-directory/README.md

 Movie Directory is a mobile-friendly web application built in React with an Express backend.
 Users can search and view hundreds of movies.

-[Movie Directory](https://darrens-movie-directory.herokuapp.com/) <-- Check out ths app here!
+[Dare's Movie Directory](https://darrens-movie-directory.herokuapp.com/) <-- Link to the app is here!

 ## Running & Developing Locally